Geometrix-Developers/Geometrix/docs/source/index.rst

 Geometrix
 =========
-Welcome to the documentation of Geometrix, the Python library that solves geometrical problems.
+Welcome to the documentation and information of Geometrix, the Python library that solves geometrical problems.

 .. attention:: The library is a work in progress, and there isn't a stable release yet.